tml/badger/README.md

 First, a client who wants to be uniquely identifiable generates a DSA key pair.
 The client keeps her private key private, and posts the public key at some public URL.
-This becomes her identity URL.
+This becomes her Identity URL.

 A server generates unique invitation tokens for distribution to clients.
 The method of delivery is unspecified, but for security purposes, it is recommended